Learn how AMAG uses Enterprise Architecture management to transform the SAP landscape for the digital age.

 Creating transparency in the SAP landscapeThe CIO was convinced that a major change was required and decided to introduce a lean Enterprise Architecture Management.
 Andreas Puke was established as Enterprise Architect, reporting directly to the CIO.
 It became clear very quickly that transparency and a joint language were a prerequisite to transforming the IT landscape.
 Especially in the SAP landscape, misunderstandings of concepts like instances, clients, add-ons, industry solutions and enhancement packs had led to tedious and unnecessary discussions in the past.

 Generating quick wins

-LeanIX was the perfect fit, due to their lean approach with a focus on usability and fast results.
+LeanIX was the perfect fit, due to its lean approach with a focus on usability and fast results.
 Rather than capturing the SAP information manually in LeanIX, the team decided to load the data via the SAP Solution Manager.
-A mapping onto the LeanIX Fact Sheet model was developed, not only to ensure a clean definition of the technical integration but also to support a joint consistent understanding.
-First, the common understanding of SAP terms were established.
-Then, the integration was carried-out semi-automatically with the help of file imports.
+Mapping onto the LeanIX Fact Sheet model was developed, not only to ensure a clear definition of the technical integration but also to support a joint consistent understanding.
+First, a common understanding of SAP terms was established.
+Then, the integration was carried out semi-automatically with the help of file imports.
 Finally, the feedback of stakeholders was evaluated, before a fully automated integration was established.
 To demonstrate the value of the project to the business, they focused on achieving high quality for the most important IT data, making uncompleted projects transparent and shutting down obsolete systems.
 Once the new approach had proven its value, they hoped to extend it beyond IT to the business.